JackTallis/Wazuh/README.md

 # Wazuh
 Setting up the wazuh siem on my home server.
-I'm doing this to see what issue it present to my home network
+I'm doing this to see how SIEMS work

 # The setup